j13z/es6-browser-boilerplate/README.md

+*Not maintained anymore*: While this minimalistic setup has some benefits, I prefer webpack based setups theses days.

+---

 *Work in progress (no stable versions / releases).
 A repo that I use to start smaller ES6 projects (with the shell snippet below).*